-Since the beginning of life on the planet, living organisms have come from their single cellular to multi-cellular structure.
+Since the beginning of life on the planet, living organisms have come from their single-cellular to multi-cellular structures.
 After billions of years, life has evolved with the highest level of intelligence and better cerebral utilization.
-Humans are considered to be the supreme most creature on the planet, and hence, we humans have taken the fate of the planet earth into our hands.
+Humans are considered the supreme most creature on the planet, and hence, we humans have taken the fate of the planet earth into our hands.

 Adapt- Survive- Evolve or perish has been the harshest truth of life.
-Many species did perish due to unfavorable habitats.
-Some perished due to natural calamities, and competition from predators.
+Many species did expire due to unfavorable habitats.
+Some died due to natural calamities and competition from predators.
 Earth has witnessed five mass extinctions so far.
-This extinction period ranges from thousand to millions of years, and we, being the superior species, have managed to accelerate this process.
-Human nature to invade and exploit have put our planet in dire situations.
-If we continue at the same rate, the ecosystems as we know will collapse beyond the point of repair.
-Just to give an idea of how bad the situation is, let’s look at the species in just the last decade.
+This extinction period ranges from thousand to millions of years, and we, the superior species, have managed to accelerate this process.
+Human nature to invade and exploit has put our planet in dire situations.
+If we continue at the same rate, the ecosystems we know will collapse beyond the point of repair.
+Let’s look at the species in the last decade to give an idea of how bad the situation is.

 - Pinta Giant Tortoise.

 - Pyrenean Ibex.

 - Yangtze Dolphin.

 - Alaotre Grebe.

 - West African Black Rhinoceros.